anglyan/anglyan.github.io/docs/research/growth.md

 ## And beyond

-Outside my day job as a researcher, there are many rabbit holes where my curiousity goes regarding growth: the physics of self-assembly, the early stages of the solar system, the raw materials used in manufacturing, or the process of morphogenesis in biological systems are areas that I find fascinating.
+Outside my day job as a researcher, there are many rabbit holes where my curiosity goes regarding growth: the physics of self-assembly, the early stages of the solar system, the raw materials used in manufacturing, or the process of morphogenesis in biological systems are areas that I find fascinating.
 There is also beauty in growth, from the shapes of crystals and the landscapes